Rider Favourite

 Food

-SpiceRoads does not require you to pay a surcharge for travelling alone.
-We will arrange for you to share accommodation with another traveller of the same gender and if we can not match you up we will provide a single room at no extra charge.
-If you prefer not to share a single supplement is payable to guarantee your single room.
-The cost of the single supplement is listed above. ~~~
+SpiceRoads does not charge a mandatory surcharge for solo travellers.
+We will arrange for you to share a room with another traveller of the same gender in twin-share accommodation.
+If a match is not available, we provide a single room at no extra cost.
+If you wish to guarantee your own private room, a single supplement can be added to your booking at the rate listed in the tour pricing.

 Extra Expenses